maxime-tournier/maxime-tournier.github.com/notes/rigid.md

-We now consider the following problem: *how do inertia tensors vary under changes of coordinates?* A body-fixed coordinate change is described using a right-translation by an constant element $$h\in SE(3)$$:
+We now consider the following problem: *how do inertia tensors vary under changes of coordinates?* A body-fixed coordinate change is described using a right-translation by some constant element $$h\in SE(3)$$:

 $$R_h: g \mapsto g h$$